 - 133. CONTEMPORARY PROSE AND POETRY.
 Four hours credit.
 Reading and discussion of the best essays, criticism and poetry of the present day. - 201.
-JOURNALISM AND THE SCHOOL NEWSPAPER.
+JOURNALISM-THE SCHOOL NEWSPAPER AND ANNUAL.
 Four hours credit.

-Instruction in all phases of preparation and publication of school papers. - 209.
+Instruction in all phases of preparation and publication of school newspapers and annuals. - 209.
 LATIN-AMERICAN LITERATURE IN TRANSLATION.
 (Summer Session only).
 Four hours credit.
 Lectures in English on the literary movements and principal writers of Spanish-American countries. - 210.
 ADVANCED COMPOSITION.
 Four hours credit.
 Individual practice in writing, for improvement in technique, form, and content.
 Special attention to term, designated, and research papers. - 211.
 THE ENGLISH LANGUAGE.
 Four hours credit.
 Non-technical study of the English language.
 Principles of general language and history of the English language.
 Usage and grammar.
-Psychology of language teaching. - 226.
+Psychology of language teaching. - 221.
+LITERATURE IN THE ELEMENTARY SCHOOL.
+Four hours credit.
+Required of elementary majors.
+A survey of children's literature appropriate for grades three to six inclusive; consideration of interests and abilities governing the choice of literature in these grades. - 226.
 ENGLISH IN JUNIOR HIGH SCHOOLS.
 (Summer Session only).
+Four hours credit.
 A course similar to Eng.
-126 in materials and methods with emphasis on the junior high school.

-- 231. THE SHORT STORY.
-Four hours credit

-The study of typical modern short stories to observe the methods of modern writers and the interpretations of our present-day life embodied in this form of literature. - 232.
-THE DEVELOPMENT OF THE NOVEL.
+126 in materials and methods with emphasis on the junior high school. - 231.
+THE SHORT STORY.
+Four hours credit The study of typical modern short stories to observe the methods of modern writers and the interpretations of our present-day life embodied in this form of literature.

+- 232. THE DEVELOPMENT OF THE NOVEL.
 Four hours credit.
 Reading novels showing changes from the eighteenth century to the present.
-Emphasis on the range of subject matter, effectiveness of construction, and worth of content.

-- 233. THE CONTEMPORARY NOVEL.
+Emphasis on the range of subject matter, effectiveness of construction, and worth of content. - 233.
+THE CONTEMPORARY NOVEL.
+Four hours credit.
+The form and content of representative novels of recent decades as expressions of present-day points of view. - 234.
+THE STUDY OF MODERN DRAMA.
+Four hours credit.
+Reading and class discussion of plays that best represent the thought currents and the dramatic structure of the drama of our times. - 236.
+THE THEATER AND THE WORLD TODAY.
+Four hours credit.
+Recent drama and motion pictures: reading, discussion, and papers on comparative values of materials.
+Attendance at theater or motion pictures when possible. - 239.
+THE FORMS AND MEANINGS OF POETRY.
+Four hours credit.
+Critical study of the forms and content of some of the greatest poetry written through the centuries.
+Special reference to the poets of the twentieth century. - 242.
+CONTEMPORARY RUSSIAN LITERATURE.
+Four hours credit.
+Intensive reading of major Russian poets, novelists, and short story writers since 1920. - 244a.
+WORLD LITERATURE.
+(Alternate Summer Sessions only).
+Four hours credit.

+The emergence and development of great ideas through the literature of successive culture epochs in Western civilization: Greek, Medieval, Renaissance, 18th Century and 19th Century.

+244b.
+WORLD LITERATURE (Alternate Summer Sessions only).
+Four hours credit.

+Continuation of 244a into the diverse expression and value of these ideas in modern world literature.

+255a.
+SHAKESPEARE'S EARLIER DRAMAS.
 Four hours credit.